jiyoungandev/jiyoungandev/README.md

 ### Hi there 👋

-I'm a software engineer working at an AI & Blockchain startup,<br>
+I'm a software engineer working at an Web3 & AI startup,<br>
 where I build systems that actually help people — not just through code, but by solving real problems.

 - Working at [Common Computer](https://comcom.ai/)